 PayPal’s additional fees and services

-Cross-border fees: You incur cross-border fees when you accept payments from a customer outside the United States.
-PayPal adds 1.5% to the transaction value and an additional 3 to 4% if the transaction requires currency conversion.
+Cross-border fees: Cross-border fees apply when you accept payments from customers outside the United States.
+PayPal adds 1.5 percent to the transaction amount for international commercial transactions, plus an additional fee if currency conversion is required.

 FYI